mgifford/drupal-security/src/web-server.rst

   ServerTokens ProductOnly

 One of the nice things about Ubuntu/Debian is that the Apache file structure is clean.
-By default it allows you store a variety of different configurations for sites or modules that are stored in logical directories.
+By default it allows you to store a variety of different configurations for sites or modules that are stored in logical directories.
 That's not critical, but having a well defined Apache config file is.
 There should be inline comments about all changed variables explaining why they were added or modified.